Periodontal Disease

 • Periodontal tissues recede markedly and the tooth looks longer and longer

-• Periodontal pocket is formed, pus exudes from the gingival margins and periodontal abscess may be formed
+• Periodontal pocket is formed, pus exudes from the gingival margins and periodontal

 • Calculus is accumulated